abingdonpta/abingdonpta/content/posts/2022-08-04 Back to School Picnic/index.md

 ---
-title: Back to School Picnic
+title: You're Invited to the Back-to-School Picnic
-summary: Come join us on Saturday, August 20th to catch up with friends and meet new ones!
+summary: Come join us on Saturday, August 20th to catch up with friends and meet new ones.
 slug: back to school picnic
 date: 2022-08-04
 ---